Chanson d'automne: Use in World War II

 In preparation for Operation Overlord, the BBC's Radio Londres signalled to the French Resistance with the opening lines of the 1866 Verlaine poem "Chanson d'Automne" to indicate the start of D-Day operations under the command of the Special Operations Executive.
 The first three lines of the poem, "Les sanglots longs / des violons / de l'automne" ("The long sobs of autumn's violins"), would mean that Operation Overlord was to start within two weeks.
 These lines were broadcast on 1 June 1944.
-The next set of lines, "Blessent mon coeur / d'une langueur / monotone" ("wound my heart with a monotonous languor"), meant that it would start within 48 hours and that the resistance should begin sabotage operations, especially on the French railroad system; these lines were broadcast on 5 June at 23:15.
+The next set of lines, "Blessent mon coeur / d'une langueur / monotone" ("wound my heart with a monotonous languor"), meant that Operation Overlord would start within 48 hours, and that the resistance should begin sabotage operations, especially on the French railroad system; these lines were broadcast on 5 June at 23:15.

 Adaptation in songs

-In 1940 Charles Trenet made changes to the words of the poem in order to change it into a song.
+In 1940, Charles Trenet made changes to the words of the poem in order to change it into a song.
 There has been speculation that it was the popularity of his version that led to the use of the poem by SOE.

 A later French singer, Serge Gainsbourg, uses parts of the poem in the lyrics of his song "Je suis venu te dire que je m'en vais" ("I've come here to tell you that I am leaving").

-The poem was also set to music by French-American artist Laurent de Kiev on his "De Musset à Sardou" album in 2021.